JGSuw/rospy_crazyflie/README.md

 ### Finding the Crazyflie URI

-You can use the `scripts/scan.py` script to list all crazyflie URIs "seen" by the radio at a specified address.
+You can use `scripts/scan.py` to list all crazyflie URIs "seen" by the radio at a specified address.
 For example:

 ```